underworldcode/underworld3/joss-paper/paper.md

 - \color {Maroon}{\underbrace{\Bigl[
    \mathrm{H}(\mathbf{x},t) \Bigr]}_{\mathbf{f}}}
 = 0
+\label{sympy-strong}
 $$

+Referencing: sympy equation: \ref{sympy-strong}

-This symbolic form contains material / time derivatives of the unknowns which are not present in [ ref above ] because, after discretisation, they simplify to produce terms that are combinations of fluxes and flux history terms (which modify $\mathrm{F}$) and forces (which modify $\mathbf{f}$.
-In `Underworld3` this simplification is handled by sympy which allows arbitrary combinations of numerical time-discretisation with constitutive models that have history terms or the force-like terms which often occur in non-Cartesian coordinate systems.
+This symbolic form contains material / time derivatives of the unknowns which are not present in the `PETSc` template because, after discretisation, these simplify to produce terms that are combinations of fluxes and flux history terms (which modify $\mathrm{F}$) and forces (which modify $\mathbf{f}$.
+In `underworld3`, the user interacts with the time derivatives themselves and `sympy` combines all the flux-like terms and all the force-like terms just prior to forming the Jacobians.

-# Design Patterns

-# Documentation

 # Discussion